-Audubon’s Birds and Climate Change Report found that 1 in 5 of our birds in the continental US and Canada are at risk of suffering severe declines by 2050 without immediate action to reverse climate change.
+Audubon’s Survival by Degrees report found that two-thirds our birds in the continental US and Canada are at risk of suffering severe declines without immediate action to reverse climate change.
 That is within our children’s lifetime.
 But armed with this science, we have an opportunity to create a different outcome.

 Audubon is sounding the warning bell, and we are inviting everyone to join us.
 The time is now to make real and lasting change for the future – for birds, for ourselves and for generations to come.

 All of Audubon’s work in North Carolina to protect habitats and birds, to drive public policy and to engage citizens becomes even more important as birds are forced to make changes while adapting to the effects of climate change.
 It will take all of us acting together to secure a better future for the birds we care about.

 TAKE THE PLEDGE AND JOIN US TO PROTECT NORTH CAROLINA’S BIRDS.

 Our Birds Are At Risk